Washington state weather: Hail, thunder, Tri-Cities windstorm, I-90 closed by dust storm

 The hail piled up in Western Washington on Sunday afternoon as storms blew through.

-In Eastern Washington, a seven-vehicle crash was reported in the blowing dust in the westbound lanes of Interstate 182, just west of Queensgate Boulevard in Richland Sunday afternoon.
+In Eastern Washington, a seven-vehicle crash was reported in the blowing dust in the westbound lanes of Interstate 182 in Richland Sunday afternoon.

 Injuries appeared minor, according to the Washington State Patrol, but a driver from Sunnyside was taken to Kadlec Regional Medical Center in Richland by ambulance.